 "No law-abiding Delawarean should live in fear that they will be taken by a federal officer or someone pretending to be one when they’re doing something as simple as walking down the street, and held in custody for an indeterminate amount of time," said Rep. Mara Gorman.

-The just-passed HS 2 for HB 94, focuses specifically on where immigration enforcement can take place.
-Officers would not be allowed to directly participate in arrests, detentions, searches or the seizure of property tied to civil immigration enforcement in those locations, except in urgent situations involving immediate safety risks.
+HS 2 for HB 94 establishes that officers would not be allowed to directly participate in arrests, detentions, searches, or the seizure of property tied to civil immigration enforcement in those locations, except in urgent situations involving immediate safety risks.
 They would still be allowed to assist in federal criminal immigration cases conducted under a valid court order.

 "Our local law enforcement officers are driven by the mission of maintaining peace in our communities, but we have seen time and time again that federal immigration enforcement officers do not share that goal," said Rep. Sean Lynn.